Who can Interpret at a Tribunal Hearing

 How to Request an Interpreter at a Hearing

-Parties must tell the Tribunal if they or their witnesses need an interpreter at their hearing by completing that part of the Confirmation of Appeal Form and Respondent’s Confirmation of Appeal Form.
+Parties should tell the Tribunal if they or their witnesses need an interpreter at their hearing by completing that part of the Confirmation of Appeal Form and Respondent’s Confirmation of Appeal Form.

-Sometimes parties do not know whether an interpreter is needed at the hearing before sending these forms to the Tribunal.
-If so, parties must request an interpreter as soon as possible before the hearing so that the Tribunal has enough time to arrange for an interpreter to be there.
+Should a party discover the need for an interpreter after filing the Confirmation of Appeal Form, the party must request an interpreter at least six weeks before the hearing so that the Tribunal has enough time to arrange for an interpreter to be there.

 Information about the Language to be interpreted